data-miner00/book/content/programming/a-list-of-quines.md

 (map eval x)
 ```

-## Discussion
+## Conclusion

-As we can see, the simplest quine are of this format, `s="s=%p;printf s,s";printf s,s` and larger quine requires more complexity and intricacy to produce.
+As we can see, the simplest quine have similar format like this `s="s=%p;printf s,s";printf s,s`, and larger quine requires more complexity and intricacy to produce.

 ## Reference